Newsletters

 The Park Pulse is a monthly newsletter distributed to the 157-C schools.
 The newsletter features upcoming events, programs and announcements from the Park District.

-Click here to view the October 2023 Edition of Park Pulse
+October 2024 Edition of Park Pulse

-Click here to view the September 2023 Edition of Park Pulse
+September 2024 Edition of Park Pulse

-Park Perks – Fall 2023
+Park Perks – Summer 2025

 Park District News